zuluchaka/tradingplan/README.md

 - 3 trades with 0.4 lot size each

 USE : https://www.myfxbook.com/forex-calculators/position-size

+   * Check daily, weekly, monthly drawdown => lot size calculation (generate SL, TP1,TP2 and TP3)
+   * Risk 3% of account balance per trade
+   * Minimum Risk/Reward ration 1:3 or greater
+   * ALWAYS WAIT FOR THE PREVIOUS DAILY CANDLE TO CLOSE

+### Money Management - (REASONS NOT to TRADE):

+- Add new trade to journal : https://drive.google.com/drive/folders/1DYp9zuLJZ5bxZBdvmD7DJhnc7vrzpv3G?ogsrc=32
+- Video record my trading decision process and review it after.
+- Take a screenshot of the trade at market CLOSE (BEFORE) in Trello: https://trello.com/b/Jj6QDSv2/trading-journal-2018

+## 3. MANAGE A TRADE (Preservation of Capital)

+Upon +10 pips in profit =>
+- Move STOP LOSS to breakeven and repeat it every 20 pips
+- Enter another trade with bigger lot size (To increase PROFIT)

+Upon STOP LOSS =>
+- Close trade (To reduce LOSSES)

 ### TAKE PROFIT
 The most important thing to do as a trader.
 Not every trade is a winner.